The Community Power Hubs program has accelerated Victoria’s transition to a renewable energy future.

-The $3.73 million Community Power Hubs program will accelerate Victoria’s transition to a renewable energy future.
-Based in each of Victoria’s regions, the hubs will work closely with their communities to offer trusted advice on clean energy solutions and will support, develop and deliver locally owned, cost-effective renewable energy projects.
-For more information about local projects being delivered, visit Community Power Hubs.
+Since 2017, the Community Power Hubs program has accelerated Victoria’s transition to a renewable energy future.
+Based in each of Victoria’s regions, the hubs have been working closely with their communities to offer trusted advice on clean energy solutions and have supported, developed and delivered locally owned, cost-effective renewable energy projects.

-The program will empower communities to be active participants in planning and decisions around the transition to renewable energy and enable local environmental, social and economic benefits to be realised, including cost savings for local communities.
-It will also boost Victoria’s renewable energy capacity and work towards meeting Victoria’s target of zero carbon emissions by 2050.
+The program empowered communities to be active participants in planning and decisions around the transition to renewable energy and enabled local environmental, social and economic benefits to be realised, including cost savings for local communities.
+It has also boosted Victoria’s renewable energy capacity which will contribute to meeting Victoria’s target of zero carbon emissions by 2050.

-The delivery of this program to each region in Victoria is an expansion of the successful 3 year Community Power Hubs Pilot Program which developed 3 hubs in Ballarat, Bendigo and the Latrobe Valley from 2017.
+The delivery of this program to each region in Victoria in 2021 was an expansion of the successful 3 year Community Power Hubs Pilot Program, which developed 3 hubs in Ballarat, Bendigo and the Latrobe Valley from 2017.

 By September 2022, these hubs will have collectively completed 25 community energy projects, amounting to 970kW of new solar capacity.
 In total, the projects will reduce carbon emissions by 1,384 tonnes per year and reduce community energy bills by $318,645 per year.